replicatedhq/replicated-field-labs/instruqt/airgap-embedded/01-airgap-overview/assignment.md

 id: mq22qgecjrh9
 type: challenge
 title: The Replicated Air Gap Worfklow
-teaser: An overview of the Replicated air gap overview
+teaser: An overview of the Replicated air gap workflow
 notes:
 - type: text
   contents: Our workflow for air-gapped deployment